 Sometimes it is hard to commit, to become part of the brighter future.
 I think we want to be sure of ourselves.
 We want to avoid the messiness of any change (positive or negative) because there are no guarantees.
 I am thinking the time is now.
 Our kids and grand kids deserve a better world to inherit.

 There are many ways to help make that “better world”.
-We can put our energy into developing a system of a more equitable distribution of wealth, working toward clean air and water, ensuring a safe and plentiful food supply that can feed the world, creating and supporting an array of wonderful and effective educational opportunities for each and every child, creating good jobs with meaningful work and of course, much more.
-We each have something we can do today that can lead to that better tomorrow.
+We can put our energy into developing a system of a more equitable distribution of wealth, working toward clean air and water, ensuring a safe and plentiful food supply that can feed the world, creating and supporting an array of wonderful and effective educational opportunities for each and every child and young adult, creating good jobs with meaningful work and of course, much more.
+We each have something we can do today that can lead to that better tomorrow

 I think the words of Marianne Williamson, from her book Return to Love (1992) help to get at the message I am sharing today.